ShimShim46/HFT-CNN/README.md

 ## Learning by using your own data
 ### Data

-* Training data: tagged training data
+* Training data: labeled training data
-* Validation data: tagged validation data
+* Validation data: labeled validation data
 * Test data:  test data for categorization

 Validation data is used to evaluate generalization error for each